rowanc1/coda/README.rst

 From Beta
 ---------
-When you are in beta, there are two options: `beta` bumps to a new beta version and `release` removes the beta tag for a stable release.
+When you are in beta, there are two options: :code:`beta` bumps to a new beta version and :code:`release` removes the beta tag for a stable release.

 .. code:: bash